rasmus-kirk/halo/documents/thesis/05-arith/04-build.md

 }
 $$

-- *motivation*: to facilitate reuse of output wires of equivalent gadgets to reduce the number of gates in the concrete circuit.
+- *motivation*: to facilitate reuse of output wires of equivalent gates to reduce the number of constraints in the circuit whilst preserving the same semantics.
-- *future work*: Equality saturation techniques; [@egglog], are a candidate for defining gadget equivalence.
+- *future work*: Equality saturation techniques; [@egglog], are a candidate for defining gates equivalence.

-\begin{definition}[Put gadget]
+\begin{definition}[Put gate]
-Add a gadget to the current abstract circuit.
+Add a gate to the current abstract circuit.
 \end{definition}
 $$
 \begin{array}{rl}